 I was having to wake him literally every single time to eat and he was never waking up super or starving or really that interested in eating.

 That’s a sign that your baby is ready to stretch out their feedings a little bit, which honestly, is a great thing!

-Some people transition to a 3.5 hour schedule, but I really dislike the 3.5 hour schedule.
+Some people transition to a 3.5 hour schedule, and if that works for you, great!
+Personally, I really dislike the 3.5 hour schedule.
 It just confuses me trying to figure out how to fit the feedings into a 12 hour period.

 So, I decided to try for a 4-hour schedule.
 A standard 4-hour schedule is 2 hours of awake time and a 2-hour nap.

 At 16 weeks old, Beckham definitely wasn’t ready for 2 hours of awake time, since he was currently only doing one hour.
 Doubling that to 2 hours seemed crazy.

 So, I decided to try a 4-hour schedule with one and a half hours of awake time and a two and a half-hour nap.

 It was absolutely perfect!!
 So, if you think that your baby is ready for a 4-hour schedule even though they can’t handle 2 full hours of awake time, give this schedule a try.

 You also might consider adding in a 5th feeding in the evening.
 For example, eat at 7, 11, 3, 5, 7.